My Oma's Southern Cider Vinegar Coleslaw (No Mayo)

-I am not a mayonnaise coleslaw person.
-First, mayo slaw is usually too sweet.
-Second, it’s gloppy and drippy.
-Third, the chunks of cabbage are always white and hard as bark nuggets.
-I grew up eating this cider vinegar coleslaw, my grandmother’s recipe, and it’s everything I love in a coleslaw.
-The grated cabbage is perfectly al dente, and it’s a blend of tangy and sweet.
-Try this and you’ll never go back to that gloppy white mess!
+There are reasons Southerners prefer vinegar slaw.
+Mayonnaise slaw is usually too sweet.
+It’s gloppy and drippy.
+And the chunks of cabbage in store-made slaw are always white and hard as bark nuggets.
+I grew up eating this cider vinegar coleslaw, my grandmother's recipe, and it's everything I love in a coleslaw.
+The grated cabbage is perfectly al dente, and it's a blend of tangy and sweet.
+Try this and you'll never go back to that gloppy white mess!

 Make this recipe a few hours ahead of time to let the coleslaw marinate in the cider vinegar.
 It can be made the day before, and the coleslaw will keep refrigerated for several days.
 It is best, however, when eaten within a day or two.
 This coleslaw recipe will serve an entire cookout or picnic.